JElchison/format-udf/README.md

 # Installation
+format-udf is a self-contained script.
 Simply copy format-udf.sh to a directory of your choosing.
 Don't forget to make it executable:

     chmod +x format-udf.sh